jrobind/news-stack/README.md

 Weather-101 is a React weather application displaying current weather, forecasts, and weather data.

-You can see Weather-101 in action at https://weather-101.netlify.com
+~~You can see Weather-101 in action at https://weather-101.netlify.com~~ Currently rebuilding – watch this space!

-## TODO

-* Improve performance
-* Conduct cross-browser testing